History of Harringay (prehistory–1750): Other development

-Whilst there was little building associated with settlement, one major engineering project in the early 17th century did impact on the area.
+Whilst there was little building associated with settlement, one major engineering project in the early 17th century did impact the area.
 Between 1609 and 1613, Sir Hugh Myddleton constructed the New River.
 This ambitious project was designed to bring fresh water from Hertfordshire into London.
-Many landowners along its 38-mile length objected to its construction fearing, amongst other things, a drop in land value.
+Many landowners along its 38-mile length objected to its construction, fearing amongst other things, a drop in land value.
 In its early form, some of the stretch which snaked through Harringay was constructed in wooden aqueducts lined with lead and supported by strong timbers and brick piers.
 Improvements in canal making in the 18th century led to these sections being replaced with clay-banked canals.